mrkazawa/tensorflow/ml_hw2_no9/README.md

     return tf.data.Dataset.from_tensor_slices(data).shuffle(BUFFER_SIZE).batch(BATCH_SIZE)
 ```

+## The DCGAN Implementation

+In this section we are going to run and analyze our DCGAN code towards the FASHION MNIST dataset.
+To be able to investigate the behaviour of the generator and the discriminator model during the training, we do some modification to the code to plot the history of the loss during the training.
+Also, we divide our test into several scenarios:

+* Using initial generator and discriminator model
+* Using weaker generator model
+* Using weaker discriminator model

-## Scenario 1 - Using initial generator and discriminator model
+### 1 - Using initial generator and discriminator model

-What we mean by initial generator and discriminator model is
+What we mean by initial generator and discriminator model is the models that are implemented in the earlier code.
+We do not modify the structure of the models in this scenario.
+Based on that code, the **generator model** layer and configuration looks something like this:

-The generator model configuration is like this

-Layer Architecture:
-* Dense -> BatchNorm -> ReLU
+* Dense (7*7*64 units) -> BatchNorm -> ReLU
-* Conv2DTranspose -> BatchNorm -> ReLU
+* Conv2DTranspose (64 features) -> BatchNorm -> ReLU
-* Conv2DTranspose -> BatchNorm -> ReLU
+* Conv2DTranspose (32 features) -> BatchNorm -> ReLU
-* Conv2DTranspose --> tanh
+* Conv2DTranspose (1 feature) --> tanh

 Output from Tensorflow `model.summary()`
 ```